-Students interested in obtaining a Driver’s License Abstract may visit: https://www.oplates.com/DL/Abstracts
+Students interested in obtaining a Driver’s License Abstract may visit Ohio BMV.

 Where is the program located?

 Cuyahoga Community College's Advanced Automotive Technology Center is located on the College's Western Campus in Parma, Ohio.
 This 26,500 square foot building houses classrooms and laboratories that are equipped with the latest automotive service equipment.
-A 12-bay service area, nine classrooms, more than 60 late model automobiles, and ultra-modern diagnostic equipment ensures students "hands-on" training in a modern facility.
+Twenty-six bay service areas, nine classrooms, ultra-modern diagnostic equipment, and more than 60 late model automobiles ensures our students receive "hands-on" training in a modern facility.
 General academic courses may be taken at any of the three Tri-C campuses.

 Will I be required to have tools?

 No. All tools are supplied by Tri-C to complete required lab and shop assignments.
-It should be noted, however, that students in the GM ASEP program must have the required set of hand tools to complete a technical field experience at a GM dealership.
-If the student already has the required tools, the student will not have to purchase another set.
-Students who do not have tools may be interested in the quotes from various tool vendors who submit prices on tool sets at an educational discount.
+However, it should be noted that students in the GM ASEP and Ford ASSET programs require a basic set of hand tools to complete technical field experience at their dealership.
+If the student already has the required tools, the student will not need to purchase another set.
+Students who do not have tools may be interested in quotes from various tool vendors who submit prices on tool sets at an educational discount.
 The College does not endorse any particular tool manufacturer and does not sell tools.

 Will I receive a degree?